yxuansu/MAGIC/README.md

 ```
 <img src="https://github.com/yxuansu/MAGIC/blob/main/story_generation/example_images/avopix-284658167.jpg" width="360" height="280">

-Then, let's generate the result using the vanilla contrastive search without the image grounding
+Then, let's see what we can get using the vanilla contrastive search **without** the image grounding.
 ```python
 k, alpha, decoding_len  = 5, 0.6, 100
 '''